Bangor University - North Wales Clinical Psychology Programme

 The research team members endeavour to support you to do projects in your areas of interest, rather than being assigned projects from a list.

 Research supervision is provided by the programme team, local clinical psychologists, and colleagues in the university.
-Research in clinical and clinical health psychology is one of the strengths of the School of Psychology.
+Research in clinical and clinical health psychology is one of the strengths of the School of Psychology and Sports Science.
 The programme supports research projects from across the scientist practitioner tradition, using both quantitative and qualitative methodologies.

 Recent areas in which trainees have carried out research: